Climate-Pros/nats-cluster/README.md

 1. `fly launch --no-deploy`

     > You'll be prompted for an app name.
 Hit return to let Fly generate an app name for you.
-Pick your target organizatio and a starting region.
+Pick your target organization and a starting region.

 2. `flyctl deploy`